Referencing data of objects, lists, arrays - how to pass data dynamically

 Referencing data of dictionaries (dicts or objects), lists, arrays - how to pass data dynamically

-Referencing data such as dictionaries (dicts), lists, arrays, or CSV column style data is one of the more tricky tasks for business users who are not familiar with data objects in programming, but necessary to automate more complex flows and logic.
+Referencing data such as dictionaries (dicts), lists, arrays, or CSV column-style data is one of the more tricky tasks for business users who are not familiar with data objects in programming, but necessary to automate more complex flows and logic.
 It is pretty similar to complex spreadsheet functions.
-We try our best to make it as easy and intuitive as possible by providing you a wealth of documentation as well as examples in the Flow Automation Marketplace.
+We try our best to make it as easy and intuitive as possible by providing you with a wealth of documentation as well as examples in the Flow Automation Marketplace.

-We rely on one of the industry-standards, JSON-Path, for all our referencing, as it is fairly intuitive and well documented.
+We rely on one of the industry standards, JSON-Path, for all our referencing, as it is fairly intuitive and well-documented.

 Below you can find a variety of referencing examples to get you started.
 For any questions, please reach out to support.